Shirley MacLaine: 1960–1969: Acclaim and stardom

 MacLaine appeared with Frank Sinatra in 1960's Can-Can, then made a cameo appearance in the Rat Pack movie Ocean's 11 (1960).
 MacLaine would become an honorary member of the Rat Pack.

 In 1960, MacLaine starred in Billy Wilder's romantic drama The Apartment (1960).
 The film is set on the Upper West Side of Manhattan and follows an insurance clerk, C.C.
 Baxter (Jack Lemmon), who allows his co-workers to use his apartment for their extramarital affairs.
 He is attracted to the insurance company's elevator operator (MacLaine), who is already having an affair with Baxter's boss (Fred MacMurray).
 The film received widespread critical acclaim and emerged as a major commercial success at the box-office.
 It received ten Academy Award nominations, winning Best Picture, Best Director, Best Original Screenplay, Best Art Direction (Black and White) and Best Film Editing.

 MacLaine's performance in the film earned her a second nomination for the Academy Award for Best Actress.
-However, despite being highly favored to win, she lost the award to Elizabeth Taylor for BUtterfield 8.
-She, however, won the Volpi Cup for Best Actress, the BAFTA Award for Best Actress in a Leading Role and the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
+Despite being highly favored to win, she lost the award to Elizabeth Taylor for BUtterfield 8.
+She won the Volpi Cup for Best Actress, the BAFTA Award for Best Actress in a Leading Role and the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 The Apartment was included by Roger Ebert in his 2001 Great Movies list.
 Charlize Theron, speaking at the 89th Academy Awards, praised MacLaine's performance as "raw, real, and funny", and as making "this black and white movie feel like it's in color".

-Jack Lemmon and MacLaine, in a still from The Apartments final scene-“Shut up and deal!”
+Jack Lemmon and MacLaine, in a still from The Apartments final scene-"Shut up and deal!"

 MacLaine starred in The Children's Hour (1961), based on the play by Lillian Hellman, and directed by William Wyler.
 Reunited with Wilder and Lemmon for Irma la Douce (1963); she received her third nomination for the Academy Award for Best Actress, in addition to winning her second Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.